-Unless otherwise designated, references are to be the Tennessee Code Annotated, current through the 2005 session.
+Unless otherwise designated, references are to be the Tennessee Code Annotated, current through the 2010 First Extraordinary Session

-First Thursday in August in even-numbered years (2-13-202, 2-1-104(24)).
-(August 3, 2006).
+First Thursday in August in even-numbered years ($\S 2-13-202$, 2-1-104(25)).
+(August 5, 2010).

 Nominating petition must have candidate's signature as well as signatures of at least 25 registered voters eligible to vote to fill the office.
 File original with State Election Commission and certified duplicates with the coordinator of elections and with the chairman of the party's state executive committee, not later than 12 noon on the first Thursday in April (§§ 2-5-101 and 2-5-103).